Mediterranean Spaghetti Squash

 - green onions for garnish

-What Mediterranean Vegetables can you use in this recipe?
+What Mediterranean vegetables are used in this recipe?

-If you’re wanting meatless recipes you’ll probably love a dish that includes spaghetti squash, mushrooms, zucchini, tomatoes, olives, artichokes, balsamic vinegar, and Feta, and this would be a tasty meatless dinner that’s loaded with flavor.
+If you’re a fan of meatless recipes you’ll probably love a spaghetti squash recipe that has mushrooms, zucchini, tomatoes, olives, artichokes, balsamic vinegar, and Feta, and this is a tasty meatless dinner for anyone who’s a fan of those ingredients.

 Spaghetti squash has fiber but it also has some carbs.
-And when I calculated nutritional information for the recipe it had far more carbs than I had previous realized If you’re strictly watching carbs you may want to limit this to a side dish.
-If you want a version that’s still tasty but much lower in carbs, eliminate the artichoke hearts and tomatoes.
-You could also use another type of vinegar like red wine vinegar that will be lower in carbs.
+And when I calculated nutritional information for this recipe I found it had more carbs than I first realized; about 19 net carbs if you make it six side dish servings.
+If you’re strictly watching carbs you may want to eliminate the artichoke hearts and tomatoes for fewer carbs; that will also make it less expensive.

 Check out Cheesy Low-Carb Spaghetti Squash Recipes for lots more amazing ideas for spaghetti squash!